-How to connect Samsung Galaxy Buds Plus to PS4
+Wondering how to connect your Samsung Galaxy Buds to PS4?
+We've got you covered!

 Wireless headphones have become so popular that they are becoming product lines in their own right.
 Previously, both Apple and Samsung used to give great headphones away with their phones as a way of tempting consumers to shop with them.
 This war has elevated the quality and with the Galaxy Buds Plus, Samsung has raised the bar again.